iamKarthikBK/chromite/docs/verilog-artifacts/verilog-artifacts.md

 Simulating core, requires `boot.MSB` and `boot.LSB` files which are also provided in the `verilog-artifact/sim` directory.
 The executable requires 1 more file `code.mem` the generation of which is described below.

+The simulation executable: `cclass` can be be used to generate an instruction trace of sort by applying the `+rtldump` argument to the executable when simulating.

+The executable also has logger support.
+Specific module and levels of verbosity can be controlled by passing argument with `+m<module-name>` and `+l<integer>` to the executable.
+The `+fullverbose` argument will print all the logger statements through out the design.

 ### BootRom content

 On system-reset the core will always jump to `0x1000` which is mapped to the bootrom.
 The bootrom is initialized using the files `boot.MSB` and `boot.LSB`.
 The bootrom immediately causes a re-direction to address `0x80000000` where the main program is expected to lie.
 It is thus required that all programs are linked with text-section begining at `0x80000000`.
 The rest of the boot-rom holds a dummy device-tree-string information.